eliottjohnson/Obsidian-Vault/CHIMERA run analysis and reporting meeting 1.md

 indico.cern.ch/event/1230890

-Technical note on flux adjustement
+1) Technical note on flux adjustement

-Document on beam energy
+2) Technical note on solution implemented for the primary beam energy reduction:
+	* PS B-field
+	* Transport and scaling in T8